JaiDev-bot/JaiDev-bot/README.md

 ###

 I’m currently pursuing a Bachelor’s degree in Software Engineering.

 I’m passionate about coffee, anime, books, and coding!

+I have a slight addiction to Sudoku puzzles... maybe it's not so slight after all.

 Right now, I’m studying Java and Microsoft Azure, focusing on improving my skills in development and cloud computing.